RATESResearch/GeoNode/docs/_static/rates/contract/agreement.rst

    estimating these costs are provided above and include personnel time and effort and associated equipment and supplies.

-*Task 1.4 Cyberinfrastructure*

-Activities in this task include

--  Activity 1.4.1 User Interface Enhancements.
-Enhancements to the current REON.cc web interface to incorporate decision support tools and model execution.
-Anticipated costs include approximately 4-person months of effort and associated equipment and supplies.

--  Activity 1.4.2 Model Integration.
-Integration of the selected models into the REON.cc codebase and database.
-Anticipated costs include approximately 6-person months of effort and associated equipment and supplies.
-Equipment costs include High Performance Computing for model execution.

--  Activity 1.4.3 Database Enhancements.
-Enhancements to the current REON.cc data structures to incorporate hydrographic and model run file data.
-Anticipated costs include approximately 6-person months of effort and associated equipment and supplies.
-Equipment costs include redundant database servers and storage arrays.

 Objective 2: Identification, Assessment & Prioritization of Regional Flood Control Projects